 Despite the absence of a central authority to confirm and authenticate the transactions, every Blockchain transaction is regarded as being totally safe and validated.
 Only the presence of the consensus protocol, a fundamental component of every Blockchain network, makes this feasible.

 Hence, the consensus mechanism ensures that every new block added to the Blockchain is the sole version of the truth that has been accepted by every node.

 PoW blockchains have typically offered stronger security while preserving significant decentralization, despite their speed and scalability restrictions.
 Due to the distributed nature of PoW systems, it would be very expensive for a bad actor to seize control of the majority of the network's computing power and take over the blockchain.
 Typically, it is unable to overcome the high expenses of the hardware, power, and computing.

-Additionally, PoS blockchains have been accused of being plutocratic since validators' control over the network is frequently proportionally correlated with the quantity of their stake.
+The process starts with a new block after the block is confirmed, and the validator is typically compensated with network transaction fees.
+By asking validators to stake their tokens, PoS blockchains make the network safe and maintain validators' integrity.
+The entrance barrier to PoS blockchains for validators is arguably lower, when compared to PoW blockchains, since they do not need to invest in expensive hardware or incur significant electricity costs.
+However, you still need to have enough cryptocurrency to stake if you want to become a validator.
+PoS blockchains have been accused of being plutocratic since validators' control over the network is frequently proportionally correlated with the quantity of their stake.
 Thus, even though the PoS validation process uses significantly less energy and is quicker and less expensive, it does have some drawbacks, such as the potential for power concentration in the hands of individuals on the network who have amassed a sizable amount of the platform's governance cryptocurrency.

-Proof of Capacity (PoC): PoC, often referred to as Proof of Space (PoSpace), is a mining technique that is based on the amount of hard disk space that a miner has available.
+PoC, often referred to as Proof-of-Space (PoSpace) is a mining technique that is based on the amount of hard disk space that a miner has available.
 Here, miners generate a list of all the possible hashes beforehand in a process called plotting.
 Such plots are then stored on hard drives.
 The more storage capacity a miner has, the more possible solutions available.
 The more solutions, the higher the chances of possessing the correct combination of hashes and thus the higher the possibility of winning the reward.